New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Numerical Simulation

 Note that the results of the iterative method shown in Fig. \ref{fig:perrorvsnoise} is in the ideal case with ground truth initialization.
 In practice, we do not know the true values of the parameters to be estimated and thus cannot initialize the iterative method with the ground truth.

-To compare the performance of the two methods in this practical case, we initialize the iterative method with a random position, which is the sum of the true UN coordinate and a random Gaussian noise with a 200 m STD.
+To compare the performance of the two methods, we initialize the iterative method by different position errors with STD=10, 50, 100, 150 and 200 m.
+We use the 8-AN case for this simulation.
 We run 100,000 Monte-Carlo simulations at each measurement noise step.
 Other settings remain the same.
-We note from the simulation settings that there are three cases for the iterative method to stop, i.e.,